QUAREP-LiMi/WG1-Automation/Microscope_Systems/Zeiss-Zen-Blue/config-folder/HOWTO.md

+This is an example file.
+Please adjust its contents according to your system.

 The path to this file is hard coded into the QUAREP-LPM.py, currently in lines 587 and 568:

 >>       measconfigPath = 'C:\\QUAREP\\'